-Amas is a humanist, author and futurist.
+Amas is a humanist, Storyteller and futurist.
 He obsessively focus on sharing the Truth about two topics – Customer Service & living blissfully.

-His life’s work so far has been advising companies and governmental organizations on how to weaponize technology to connect emotionally with employees and customers.
+His life’s work so far has been advising companies and governmental organizations on how to connect emotionally with employees and customers.
 He is usually asked to speak on stage or advise select C-Suite executives in private.

 He has been described as a polymath – which means he bring philosophy, technology and behavioral science to help people lead their best lives.